Literature/Film Association Annual Conference

 The LFA also welcomes work in media studies, more broadly.
 We have significant interest in broader studies of American and international cinema, film and technology, television, new media, and other cultural or political issues connected to the moving image.
 In addition to academic papers, presentation proposals about pedagogy or from creative writers, artists, and filmmakers are also welcome.

-Amanda Ann Klein, our keynote speaker this year, is Associate Professor of Film Studies in the English Department at East Carolina University.
-She is the author of American Film Cycles: Reframing Genres, Screening Social Problems, & Defining Subcultures (University of Texas Press, 2011) and co-editor of Multiplicities: Cycles, Sequels, Remakes and Reboots in Film & Television (University of Texas Press, 2016).
+Amanda Ann Klein, Associate Professor of Film Studies in the English Department at East Carolina University, is author of American Film Cycles: Reframing Genres, Screening Social Problems, & Defining Subcultures (University of Texas Press, 2011) and co-editor of Multiplicities: Cycles, Sequels, Remakes and Reboots in Film & Television (University of Texas Press, 2016).
 Her manuscript, Identity Killed the Video Star: A Cultural History of MTV Reality Programming, is under contract with Duke University Press.
 Her scholarship has appeared in Quarterly Review of Film and Video, Jump Cut, Film Criticism, Flow, Antenna, Salon, The Atlantic, The Chronicle of Higher Education, Inside Higher Ed, and The New Yorker.
+We are very pleased to have the opportunity to hear her connect her work to our conference theme: Reboot, Repurpose, Recycle.

 Please submit your proposal